rsdoiel/rsdoiel.github.io/bio.md

 ## Who am I?

-I am a software engineer who focuses on building web based systems for academic institutions (previously USC, currently California Institute of Technology).
+I work as a "Digital Services Programmer" (aka. software engineer, software developer, programmer) for the [California Institute of Technology's Library](http://library.caltech.edu).
+In my career I have focused on building web based systems for academic institutions (previously USC, now California Institute of Technology).
 I bring to the table both B.S. in Computer Sciences as well as an M.A. in the Humanities.
 For the past decade I have been involved in designing, implementing and maintaining custom content management systems as well as integrating those systems with off the shelf software like Wordpress.
-I have enjoyed working with large data sets, building RESTful/JSON APIs.
+I have enjoyed working with large to small data sets, building RESTful/JSON APIs.
 I enjoy diving deeply into a problem and working through solutions that have measurable results.

 I am most comfortable in a Unix environment but have worked in others in the past (e.g. Prime Information, Windows).
-I have used many languages over the course of my career (e.g.  NodeJS/JavaScript, Go, PHP, Python, SQL, Perl) and as a computer science student (e.g. Java, Lisp, C) .
-Currently I am broadening my experience in functional programming by refreshing my knowledge of Common Lisp and learning Standard ML.
+I have used many languages over the course of my career (e.g. Go, Groovy, NodeJS/JavaScript, Perl, PHP, Python, SQL) and as a computer science student (e.g. C, Java, Lisp).
+In my personal projects I am broadening my experience in functional programming by refreshing my knowledge of Common Lisp and learning Standard ML.
 I have experience implementing and running services in cloud based virtual machines and routinely build software to run on both Intel and ARM processors.

 ## Interests/Projects